-D Year ended ecember 31, 2014
+Years ended December 31,

+2014 2015

-(In millions)
+(In m illions)

-Net sales \$ 40.3
+Net sales \$ 40.3 \$ 30.1

-Cost of sales 33.9
+Cost of sales 33.9 25.4

-Gross margin 6.4
+Gross margin 6.4 \$ 4.7

-Operating income \$ 2.0
+Operating income \$ 2.0 \$

 General-We obtained a controlling interest in our Real Estate Management and Development Segment in December 2013.
-Prior to December 2013, we owned a 32% interest in BMI, which among other things provides utility services to an industrial park located in Henderson, Nevada, and is responsible for the delivery of water to the city of Henderson and various other users through a water distribution system owned by BMI.
-We also had a 12% interest in LandWell, which is actively engaged in efforts to develop certain real estate in Henderson, Nevada including approximately 2,100 acres zoned for residential/planned community purposes and approximately 400 acres zoned for commercial and light industrial use at December 31, 2013.
+Prior to December 2013, we owned a 32% interest in BMI, which among other things provides utility services to an industrial park located in Henderson, Nevada and is responsible for the delivery of water to the city of Henderson and various other users through a water distribution system owned by BMI.
+Prior to December 2013, we also had a 12% interest in LandWell, which is actively engaged in efforts to develop certain real estate in Henderson, Nevada including approximately 2,100 acres zoned for residential/planned community purposes and approximately 400 acres zoned for commercial and light industrial use at December 31, 2013.
 BMI owns an additional 50% interest in LandWell.
 In December 2013 we completed the acquisition of an additional 31% ownership interest in BMI and an additional 15% ownership interest in LandWell.
-We completed this acquisition to obtain control of BMI and LandWell (with the consent of BMI and LandWell and their other owners), which increased our direct ownership interest of BMI to 63% and our direct ownership of LandWell to 27%, which also resulted in our control of 77% of LandWell, including the 50% ownership interest held by BMI.
+We completed this acquisition to obtain control of BMI and LandWell (with the consent of BMI and LandWell and their other owners), which increased our direct ownership interest of

+BMI to 63% and our direct ownership of LandWell to 27%, which also resulted in our control of 77% of LandWell, including the 50% ownership interest held by BMI.